ianwong123/CloudForge/README.md

 ```
 ## High-Level User Expectations
 This project follows an AGILE approach.
-What do i expect as an end-user from a platform like this?

 1. A unified dashboard to access all services (MinIO, Redis, Postgres, etc.).
 2. One command to start/stop the entire platform.